PreviousView allNext

 When there’s no solid way of tracking your shared expenses, it’s easy to get lost with how much you are spending and saving.
 Splitwise enables you to track every aspect that comes with sharing expenses, such as total bill payments, what each person owes and who they owe to, as well as any outstanding balances.

 Splitwise is great due to the versatility of being able to use it for many different purposes.
-For example, road trips can be nightmarish when going in a large group, trying to keep track of gas money, food and places you may be staying.
+For example, road trips can be nightmarish when going in a large group, trying to keep track of petrol money, food and places you may be staying.
 Maybe your date nights have shared costs.
 Maybe you live with friends or family where bills are split.
 Regardless of your situation, Splitwise easily allows you to quickly add, settle, and track all your shared expenses.

 Rating on the app store